Michaelvll/llm-ie-benchmarks/README.md

 ## Final Thoughts

-Interestingly, the benchmark results diverge from the vLLM and SGLang's official benchmark results, even with the same hardware.
+Interestingly, the benchmark results diverge from the vLLM and SGLang's official benchmark results, even with the same hardware, and the same flags.

-That indicates that the benchmark scripts of both frameworks have some slight differences, which leads to different output token throughput numbers.
+Although both of the benchmark scripts try to simulate the real inference scenario, the throughput numbers are very sensitive to the benchmark setup -- even simply changing the number of prompts from 50 to 200 can flip the conclusion for the performance of the two engines.

+A better benchmark is in need to provide more insights into the performance of inference engines, while this repo could help offer a platform for the community to run the benchmarks in a fair and reproducible way, including same settings, same hardware, etc.